tgtakaoka/asmx/README.txt

   used as an opcode.
 Parameters are defined on the MACRO line, and replace values used inside the macro.

+  Macro calls can be nested to a maximum of 10 levels.
+(This can be changed in asmguts.h if you really need it bigger.)

   Example:
      TWOBYTES  MACRO parm1, parm2     ; start recording the macro
                DB    parm1, parm2